 Routine eye and ear cleaning are also required, but this can be done at home with nothing more than water and a cotton ball.
 You should also brush your dog’s teeth with an enzymatic toothpaste designed for canines.

-The Bernedoodle tends to have a lot of endurance and likes to roam.
+The bernedoodle has a moderate activity requirement.
+They are energetic and do require regular exercise.
+However, they do not need exercise for hours a day like some other breeds.
+They also have a lot of endurance and like to roam.
 A fenced in backyard is very helpful, though this is not necessary as long as you take your dog on daily walks.

 Diet & Nutrition